 Unlike team creation, sharing meeting types does not require Admin permission.
 Any Vega user who belongs to a team, whether they have Admin or User permission level, can share meeting types with their teammates.

-How to share a meeting type
+How to share a meeting type with a "Team"

 Go to the Vega settings